jazzband/django-analytical/docs/install.rst

 ----

 The django-analytical application is now set-up to track visitors.
-For information about further configuration and customization, see :doc:`features`.
+For information about identifying users, further configuration and customization, see :doc:`features`.